There are a couple of points we must make at the beginning of this discussion.

 The lasers are zeroed like a sight system is zeroed, will project the red dot onto the target itself at the point where a fired round would impact.
 Some claim an “intimidation factor” though I've never seen it happen with anyone on the street, and do not believe it is wise to rely on it happening.
 A motivated aggressor/adversary will probably never notice the dot in the first place.

 They can also be used in conjunction with night vision units to fire accurately in complete darkness.
-That may or may not be useful to the end-user.
+That may or may not be useful to you.

 The projection of the dot on the target is not without a cost.
 The laser may potentially give away your intentions under certain circumstances.

 The Laser can be used at close to moderate ranges but is unusable at extended distances due to inability to see the smaller distant laser dot on a distant target.
-We tried this with varying light conditions and some lasers do better than others.
+We tried this with varying light conditions and some lasers do better than others, but none will do better than the red dot optic.
 Suffice that the farther away the target is and the brighter the lighting is, the less effective the laser becomes.

 Batteries are not any more a concern than at any other time.
 Battery technology has never been better and by changing batteries on lights, lasers and red dots every year, you will always be fully charged.

 While the RMR is always on, lasers need to be activated to function.
 This is where the design becomes a crucial element.
-A laser that cannot be operated by grip pressure of the firing hand is not a top choice.
-I am certain devotees of the various brands will come back with stories about how all the special operator killers use that very laser and so forth, but if you cannot fire the weapon, with one hand, while actuating the laser with grip pressure, it has no value at all on a fighting weapon.
+A laser that cannot be operated by grip pressure of the firing hand is a poor choice.

 When zeroing the laser, I suggest zeroing parallel to the bore.
 The round from the laser will always impact slightly lower due to the height of the bore over the laser.